 After completing the CHC40313 Certificate IV in Child Youth and Family Intervention you may like to continue on to complete the CHC50313 Diploma of Child, Youth and Family Intervention with Australis.
 Our Diploma also provides credit towards University via formal agreements with Griffith University and the University of Southern Queensland.

 A number of units in this qualification are also contained in our other Community Services and Counselling courses.
 Our team are happy to discuss credits which apply across courses, reducing the time and cost to you of attaining further qualifications.

-The CHC40313 Certificate IV in Child Youth and Family Intervention runs for 12 months but you can complete faster than this if you wish.
+You have access to the course for 18 months but can complete faster than this if you wish.

 Delivery & Support

-The program is delivered primarily online, which includes live online sessions.
-These “virtual” classrooms and chat sessions provide direct regular access to industry experts and other learners.
-Attendance at live sessions is usually optional but strongly recommended.
+Content is delivered primarily online and includes live chat sessions and ‘virtual’ classrooms which provide you with direct access to industry experts.
+Attendance at live sessions is optional but strongly recommended.

 There are 16 subjects in the CHC40313 Certificate IV in Child Youth and Family Intervention.